unlitcolor/unlitcolor/README.md

 ### Hellow you!

-My name is Gregory, a 32 years old visual artist from Belgium.
-I'm working solo on my first video game Nosun since 2021.
+My name is Gregory, a 32 years old Belgian solo on my first video game Nosun since 2021.
 I'm interested in creating story-driven adventures.